changelly/api-changelly/README.md

 1. API — get available at the current moment list of currencies with `getCurrencies` or `getCurrenciesFull` method;
 2. GUI — ask user for currency pair he wants to exchange.
 For example, it can be LTC (Litecoin) to ETH (Ethereum);
 3. API — get minimum exchangeable amount for selected currency pair with `getMinAmount` method;
-4. GUI — ask the user for the amount to exchange;
+4. GUI — ask user for the amount to exchange;
 5. API — call `getExchangeAmount` method to get estimated ETH amount after exchange;
-6. GUI — show estimate amount for user and ask confirmation;
+6. GUI — show an estimated amount to user and ask for confirmation;
-7. GUI — ask the user for it's wallet address to send coins after exchange;
+7. GUI — ask user for his wallet address to send coins after exchange;
-8. API — call `createTransaction` method to get the LTC address to which the user should send his funds;
+8. API — call `createTransaction` method to get the LTC address to which user should send his funds;
-9. GUI — ask the user to send LTC coins to the address for exchange;
+9. GUI — ask user to send LTC coins to the address for exchange;
 10. User sends LTC.
-We recive LTC and exchange it to ETH.
-We send the user ETH to the address that was submitted to `createTransaction` method;
+We receive LTC and exchange it for ETH.
+We send ETH to the address that was submitted to `createTransaction` method;
 11. Via [socket.io](http://socket.io/ "http://socket.io/") API functions you can get the user's transaction status online;
-12. Via `getTransactions` you can get all the transactions history.
+12. Via `getTransactions` method you can get all the transactions history.

 #### Protocol